kongallis/egk_Super-Market/README.md

 Group project in coding Bootcamp
 Group project in coding Bootcamp

-REQUIREMENTS:
+APPLICATION REQUIREMENTS:

-The application you need to build is a web app that gives the ability to users to register and login
+1.Gives the ability to users to register and login

-Your web application needs to be able to connect with a database either locally or remotely
+2. Able to connect with a database either locally or remotely.

-Yourapplicationmustimplementatleasttworoles
+3. Implements roles.

-Each role must have different tasks and views within the application
+4. Each role has different tasks and views within the application

-The application must have the option to produce reporting views with (custom) filters
+5. There is option to produce reporting views with (custom) filters.

-The application must have a module that permits internal communication between internal entities which could be (implement at least one of the following): a.
-Realtimecommunicationand/or b.
-REST API
+6. There is a module that permits internal communication between internal entities which could be (implement at least one of the following): a.
+Realtimecommunicationand.

+7. REST API

-The application must support an e-payment process that: a.
-Givesaccesstoreadsomerestrictedmateriale.g.e-bookor b.
+8. Support an e-payment process that:
+a.
+Gives access to read some restricted material e.g.e-bookor
+b.
 Buysomegoods,e.g.purchaseadigitalobject